IEMT in New York

 2009 – I was in Manhattan, New York City.
 A big bustling city and scene for pretty much every Hollywood monster and apocalyptic movie ever made…. and the host city for the IEMT workshop.
 The workshop was videoed by a UK video production company for future release on DVD.
-These recordings are now available via the www.integraleyemovementtherapy.com
+These recordings are now available via the www.integraleyemovementtherapy.com website.

 I have often wondered why New York City was known as “The Big Apple” and I have only just thought about finding out why.
 Here’s an extract from Wikipedia: